GreatAndyC/Andy-s-First-Project/README.md

 # Andy-s-First-Project
-This is my first project to practice using github
+# This is my first project to practice using github
+# Hello, nice to meet you guys!